Skip to main content

 • Membership Pricing - what membership includes and what it costs.

 Medical Disclaimer: This resource is educational and does not constitute medical advice.
 The right preventive plan for you depends on your individual history, family history, and current health.
-Talk with Dr. Ash about whether this approach is right for your situation, especially if you have chronic conditions or take prescription medications.
+Talk with Dr. Ash about whether this approach is right for your situation, particularly if you have chronic conditions or take prescription medications.

 Ashvin Vijayakumar MD (Dr. Ash)